 Typical configurations include packaged detectors and fully integrated solutions including the photomultiplier tube (PMT) or silicon photomultiplier (SiPM) and electronics.

 Detectors with NaI(Tl) crystals integrated with photomultiplier tubes provide an excellent mix of value and performance to measure X-Rays in Bone Mineral Densitometry (BMD) systems.
-Detectors are also available with special low energy entrance windows if required.
-Other crystals, such as PreLude 420 (LYSO), and light sensors, such as photodiodes and silicon photomultipliers, are also good options for BMD.
+Detectors are also available with special low-energy entrance windows if required.
+Other crystals, such as LYSO, and light sensors, such as photodiodes and silicon photomultipliers, are also good options for BMD.